MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/share-app-usage-data.png" alt-text="Screenshot that allows users to share app data usage.":::

 1. Add your account in Authenticator on your iOS device.
-If you just downloaded Authenticator, you can tap **Add work or school account** near the bottom of you're iOS device.
-If already use Authenticator, tap **+** in the upper right corner.
+If you just downloaded Authenticator, you can tap **Add work or school account** near the bottom of your iOS device.
+If already using Authenticator, tap **+** in the upper right corner of the app.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/complete-setup-authenticator.png" alt-text="Screenshot of wizard to complete the passkey setup in Authenticator.":::

-1. Complete MFA on your iOS device, and tap **Sign in**.
+1. The rest of the flow is similar to the flow shared above to sign in to the Authenticator and complete passkey registration.
+Complete MFA on your iOS device, and tap **Sign in**.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/complete-sign-in-three.png" alt-text="Screenshot of how to complete MFA.":::

-1. Select **Open Settings** to enable Authenticator as a passkey provider.
+1. Go through the steps to enable Touch ID/Face ID and select **Open Settings** to enable Authenticator as a passkey provider.

    :::image type="content" border="true" source="media/howto-register-passwordless-passkey-direct-ios/passkey-provider-ios.png" alt-text="Screenshot of Open Settings and follow the on-screen instructions using Microsoft Authenticator for iOS devices.":::